vendus/vendus-sdk-php/README.md

 We also have some [Examples](./docs/examples/) that may help you become familiar with the basic concepts.

-## Disclaimer

-This SDK is currenly being developed and should not be used in production.
-It will be ready in a couple of days.

 ## Opening Issues

 If you encounter a bug with `vendus-sdk-php` we would like to hear about it.